Peter Goers

-Peter Goers OAM is a South Australian amateur actor, director, critic, columnist and current host of the radio program The Evening Show on ABC Radio Adelaide, which broadcasts throughout South Australia and to the "Silver" city of Broken Hill.
-His career has spanned over 40 years in the entertainment industry across a range of different mediums and formats including television, print, radio and theatre, and he is frequently engaged as a guest speaker.
+Peter Goers OAM is a South Australian arts critic, producer, director, columnist and author who hosted The Evening Show for over twenty years on ABC Radio Adelaide, broadcasting throughout South Australia and to Broken Hill.

+Goers presented his final Evening Show with a live audience at Her Majesty's Theatre, Adelaide on Thursday November 30, 2023.
+His career spans over 40 years in the entertainment industry across a range of different mediums and formats including television, print, radio and theatre, and he is frequently engaged as a guest speaker.
 In the Australia Day Honours, 2013, Goers was awarded the Medal of the Order of Australia (OAM) for his "service to the community as a radio broadcaster".

-Personal life
+Early life

 Goers was born in Adelaide, raised in Woodville South and educated at both Woodville Primary and Findon High schools.
 Goers is a fifth-generation Australian of German and Irish descent.
 An influence in Goers' early life was teacher and former South Adelaide footballer Mick Rivers, who encouraged his interest in acting.
 Upon completion of his secondary schooling, Goers studied arts at Flinders University for eight years.

 On 9 July 1982, both his parents were killed in a plane accident involving Pan Am Flight 759 which crashed shortly after takeoff from New Orleans, USA.
+He wrote a book about the experience in 2023.

 Career

+Early career

 In 1983, Goers started reviewing films for radio host Carole Whitelock on the then-named 5AN for the ABC, which led to commercial contracts, including 5DN and ten years at the Austereo Radio Network.